 - Read more here

-Lunch – Sonoma Cheese Factory
+Lunch – Sonoma Cheese Factory (Currently closed but hoping to reopen soon, check before going)

 Only two doors down from the mission, Sonoma Cheese Factory is a great spot for lunch and for sampling some cheese.
-I recommend getting the California Sandwich, which has a good artisan bread and a nice smokey flavor from the cheese.
+I recommend getting the California Sandwich, which has a good artisan bread and a sweet smokey flavor from the cheese.
 Take it with you and eat it in the park across the street or at a winery.

 State Park and Vallejo’s House

-The Sonoma Mission is part of the Sonoma State Historic Park and the $3 you paid to enter the mission includes a lot of other historic spots such as Vallejo’s House, the barracks, and a few old hotels.
+The Sonoma Mission is part of the Sonoma State Historic Park, and the $3 you paid to enter the mission includes a lot of other historic spots such as Vallejo’s House, the barracks, and a few old hotels.
 If you have time, stop by and check a few of these out.

 Bear Flag Memorial

-Kitty-corner from the mission you can see a memorial that talks about how the state came up with the bear for its flag.
+Kitty-corner from the mission, you can see a memorial that talks about how the state came up with the bear for its flag.
 It is pretty cool to see and something that you should do before you leave the square.

 Buena Vista Winery – Oldest Winery in CA